0belous/Youtube-AdBlock-ban-Bypass/README.md

 <hr>

 ### Details:

+Most big ad blockers have implemented their own workarounds, I would only recommend using this script as a last resort or as a backup

 YouTube recently made some changes to their ad policies, if you have an ad blocker installed you will receive a popup telling you ad blockers are not allowed, but you can initially close it, the next stage is you have to wait 5 seconds to close the anti-adblocker popup then finally you will be told you have 3 videos left before your access is blocked, after 3 videos, there are no workarounds and you must disable your adblocker.